Skip to contents

 Current Feature Persistence Boundary

 Run metadata records whether feature persistence was enabled, and pulse inspection lets you view registered feature values at one decision time.
-Public feature inspection in v0.1.7.9 is intentionally scoped to feature contracts, warmup feasibility, and pulse-time feature views:
+Public feature inspection is intentionally scoped to feature contracts, warmup feasibility, and pulse-time feature views:

 ledgr_run() and ledgr_run_open() return live handles for durable run artifacts.
 The artifacts are already durable when a run completes, and ordinary result inspection opens and closes read connections per operation.
 Use close(bt) as explicit resource cleanup in long sessions, tests, explicit-open workflows, and lazy result cursors.
 Close snapshot handles when the workflow is finished.